MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/valuestrategy.md

 ### Functions to Implement

-* `getValueFromEvent(self, event: eventData) -> T`: Returns a value for internal use with this strategy, given a MIDI event.
+* `getValueFromEvent(self, event: eventData, value: float) -> float`: Returns
+  a floating point value given an event.
+If needed, the previous value is provided to calculate relative values.

 * `getChannelFromEvent(self, event: EventData) -> int`: Returns the channel
   that the event is associated with, or -1 for no channel.
-* `getValueFromFloat(self, f: float) -> T`: Returns a value for internal use with this strategy, given a float between 0 and 1.
-* `getFloatFromValue(self, value: T) -> float`: Returns a float between 0 and 1
-  given the internal value of this strategy.

 ## `Data2Strategy`